Spatial Controls of Lower Tropospheric Stability: Sensitivity of EIS to near-surface temperature

 \subsection{Near-global EIS}

-Near-global EIS has been shown to be a control on global mean feedbacks.
+Near-global EIS has been shown to be a first-order control on global mean feedbacks.
 When added to a standard energy balance model, it can explain variations in the global feedback parameter and climate sensitivity \citep{Ceppi19}.
-We investigate the spatial controls of near-global EIS ($\langle{\rm EIS}\rangle_{\rm NG}$, averaged over ocean areas between \ang{50}S-\ang{50}N) by regressing it to near-surface temperature maps in four GCMs.
-We choose \ang{50}S-\ang{50}N over globally-averaged EIS, since high latitudes negatively affect the relationship between EIS and global mean radiation \citep{Ceppi19}.
+We investigate the spatial controls of near-global EIS ($\langle{\rm EIS}\rangle_{\rm NG}$, averaged over ocean areas between \ang{50}S-\ang{50}N) by regressing it onto near-surface temperature maps in four GCMs, separately and simultaneously.

-The sensitivity of near-global EIS to spatial surface temperature follows our expectations (Fig.~\ref{1}A).
-The map shows ${\rm d}\langle{\rm EIS}\rangle_{\rm NG}/{\rm d}T$ trained on four GCMs simultaneously, but is similar to maps obtained from each model separately.
-Locations are hatched when regression models trained on the four models individually do not agree on the sign of the sensitivity (Methods).